How Louisiana at Large Does Mardi Gras

 Alexandria

-Riders participate in a communal gumbo.
+Riders gather ingredients for a communal gumbo.

 See Mardi Gras Indians in New Orleans.